Brand Names: Bromaline, Brotapp, Di-Bromm, Dimaphen, Dimetapp Elixir, J-TanD PD, Lodrane D, Q-Tapp

 Brompheniramine and pseudoephedrine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of brompheniramine and pseudoephedrine?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using this medication and call your doctor at once if you have a serious side effect such as:
+Stop using brompheniramine and pseudoephedrine and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+You may report side effects to FDA at 1 800 FDA 1088.

 What is the most important information I should know about brompheniramine and pseudoephedrine?

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.